 Want to know the cost and timeline?

-Now, we have discussed everything about how to design an app from scratch.
+Now, we have discussed everything about designing an app from scratch.
 Still, just to make sure, let’s give you some examples of bad and best mobile app designs in bonus.

 Bad Mobile App Design Examples